trueos/pcbsd/src-qt5/docs/install.rst

 .. figure:: images/install5a.png

-.. warning:: by default, PC-BSD® will assume that you wish to install on the entire first disk.
-If you are installing PC-BSD® as the only operating system on your computer, simply click "Next" to start the installation.
+.. warning:: by default, TrueOS® will assume that you wish to install on the entire first disk.
+If you are installing TrueOS® as the only operating system on your computer, simply click "Next" to start the installation.
 However, if this is not your intent, review the rest of this section to determine how to layout your disk.
-If you plan on booting PC-BSD® with another operating system, you should also review the section on :ref:`Dual Booting`.
+If you plan on booting TrueOS® with another operating system, you should also review the section on :ref:`Dual Booting`.

-If you wish to select which disk or partition to install PC-BSD® into, click the "Customize" button to start the Disk Setup Wizard, shown in
+If you wish to select which disk or partition to install TrueOS® into, click the "Customize" button to start the Disk Setup Wizard, shown in
 :numref:`Figure %s: Disk Setup Wizard <install6a>`.

 .. _install6a: